Discrete versus continuous -- linear lattice models and their exact continuous counterparts: Periodic lattice

 where $h =_{\bydefinition} \frac{2 \pi}{M}$.
 (Note the factor $h$ in the definition~\eqref{eq:210}.)
 The vector $\discreteconvolution{\vec{f}_h}{\vec{g}_h}$ of length $M$ with components $j=1, \dots, M$ given by~\eqref{eq:210} is called the \emph{discrete periodic convolution} of collections $\vec{f}_h$ and $\vec{g}_h$. \end{definition}

 The collections $\vec{f}_h$ and $\vec{g}_h$ can be interpreted as vectors, where the vector components are numbered from one to $M$ and the vectors could be vectors both in the physical domain or in the Fourier domain.
+(Note also the factor $h$ in the definition of convolution~\eqref{eq:210}.)
 The sum in~\eqref{eq:210} goes over all elements of the given vector, and the indices out of the range $1, \dots, M$ are obtained by the periodic extension, that is

 If we further define the elementwise multiplication of vectors of length $M$ as a vector of length $M$ with the $m$-th element given by

 then we recover the convolution formulae~\eqref{eq:25} and~\eqref{eq:26} (continuous case) and~\eqref{eq:83} and~\eqref{eq:84} (semidiscrete case) in the sense that the discrete Fourier transform of discrete periodic convolution is again product of discrete Fourier transforms and so forth.
 We have the following lemma.